verglasz/challenges/aoc/2025/notes.md

 reason why which lead to some debugging

-also again some memery around boolean checks which maybe could have been avoided by writing it out in full in the dumbest possible way
+also again some memery around boolean checks which maybe could have been avoided by writing it out in full in the dumbest possible way.

+also the solution is half-optimized really, sure it's better than iterating over each id in the range but ehh the ranges are smallish anyway and we're still iterating... and it's not clear how to improve it since the math trick can't be used because of "overlapping" index ids (ie, 12121212 is either 2×1212 or 4×12) which also implies using a hashset to keep track of this...

 ### improvements
 write down a comment clarifying why i decided one thing? but it was intuitive rather than thought through so idk, tricky.

+really just do the dumbest possible iteration thingy maybe...